Friday, November 9, 2007

 Yeah.
 First of all, me and Kwamé went to high school together, and the cat is nuts, straight up.
 He's crazy.
 We had little house parties here and there, before either of us came out.
 We used to get on and do little shows, routines, and stuff together, so that was that.
 I think, more on the second album, I was finding myself more as far as producin' like some R&B stuff.
 Kinda wishy-washy, you know.
 My son, he'd reach for the album, and I'd be like, "Don't listen to that.
 Listen to the first one.
 Listen to the Private Investigators.
 Don't listen to that one.
 I was finding myself.
 There was a lot of soul-searchin' there."

-So what's the story with the Private Investigators album in '93?
+Then you came out almost undercover with the Private Investigators album in '93...

 How'd you hook up with Do the Right Thing and Spike Lee?